We all know the received wisdom - there's no point in getting antivirus for Mac because Apple products are completely impenetrable. Right?

 Mac antivirus software isn't often checked by the independent testing labs, but Avast's most recent results were good, with AV Comparative's 2018 test finding the package detected 100 percent of sample threats.

 If you'd like even more, upgrading to Avast Security Pro gets you ransomware protection and instant alerts of Wi-Fi intruders or changes in your network security.
-A one Mac, one-year licence can be yours for £49.99 ($70).

 While many antivirus companies try to win you over by piling on the features, Avira Antivirus for Mac takes a simpler, more lightweight approach.
 There's no web filtering, no network scanning or other security extras: it's purely focused on keeping your system malware-free.